jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-04-28-replace-wizard-esc-and-motor/index.md

 ![ESC signal wire soldered to the flight controller](replace-wizard-esc-and-motor-12.jpg)

-Finally solder the ESC voltage and ground wires to the PDB.
+Finally, solder the ESC voltage and ground wires to the PDB.
 Again, care for the nylon standoff.

 ![ESC voltage and ground wires soldered in place](replace-wizard-esc-and-motor-13.jpg)

 ## 🧪 Testing

 It's always a good idea to test for continuity using a multimeter to make sure you haven't bridged anything and created shorts.
-It's also a good idea to use a [smoke stopped][9] when first plugging in the quad after soldering work, to avoid the unpleasant situation of burning up your new componets after all the hard work.
+It's also a good idea to use a [smoke stopped][9] when first plugging in the quad after soldering work, to avoid the unpleasant situation of burning up your new components after all the hard work.

 ## ⚙ Calibration and configuration

-To flash firmware on the ESC (if needed) and to do configuration and setup, to reverse motor direction and more, you will need to get the [BLHELI configurator][10].
+To flash the firmware on the ESC (if needed) and to do configuration and setup, to reverse motor direction and more, you will need to get the [BLHELI configurator][10].
 Grab the version for your platform from the link and install it.

 ![screenshot of the BLHELI configurator][]